Resting Potential 2022

 In the gap between when I first tried to make the film and when I actually shot it, streaming had emerged as an avenue for filmmakers to get their work to audiences without the traditional gatekeepers of film festivals and broadcasters.

 The re-worked version of the story retained the three principal characters of the original, and I cast Kaitlyn Semple as Lucy Oser, Kate Herriot as Lucy’s best friend Sara, and Ryland Alexander as Lucy’s boyfriend Paul.
 Kaitlyn and Kate had been friends since infancy, and I first worked with Kate in my contribution to I Heart Regina.
-During the audition process, I was impressed by a young actor Micaele Johnson, and I wrote the new character of Taylor for Micaele to play.
-To round out the world of the story and stay within the tight budget, I wrote roles for actors who’d I’d only need for half days: Cavan Cunningham, Jodi Sadowsky, Dawn Bird, Alan Bratt, and Mark Claxton.
+During the audition process, I was impressed by a young actor named Micaele Johnson, and I wrote the new character of Taylor for Micaele to play.
+To round out the world of the story and stay within the tight budget, I wrote characters who I’d only need for half days and cast Cavan Cunningham, Jodi Sadowsky, Dawn Bird, Alan Bratt, and Mark Claxton.

-I hired a former student I’d worked with: Stephanie Proulx as production manager, dealing with a lot of the logistical needs of the project, and Stephanie did invaluable work working with Kaitlyn to sort through the wardrobe demands of the film’s principal character Lucy Oser, who appears in all but one scene in the film.
-Stephanie’s mother also did some top shelf catering for some our production days.
+I hired a former student I’d worked with, Stephanie Proulx as production manager.
+Stephanie dealt with a lot of the logistical needs of the project, and did invaluable work with Kaitlyn Semple sorting through the wardrobe demands of the film’s principal character Lucy Oser, who appears in all but one scene in the film.
+Stephanie’s mother also did some top shelf catering on some of our production days.

+My colleague Ian Campbell from the Film program at the University of Regina came on board as lighting designer.
 I hired a Film student Morgan Kelly to help Jeremy with the camera, acting as 1st A.C. and also managing the data.
-My colleague Ian Campbell from the Film program at the University of Regina came on board as lighting designer.
-David Roman, at the time the hardest working man in the Saskatchewan film world, was sound recorder/boom operator, and in post, David would do the sound design.
-Another former student Sunny Adams was able to join us on maybe half the shooting days, Sunny could turn her hand to any number of things that needed doing.
+David Roman was sound recorder/boom operator, and in post, David was the sound designer.
+Another former student Sunny Adams was able to join us on about half of our shooting days, Sunny could turn her hand to any number of things that needed doing.
 Another student Weiye Su helped out for a couple of days of set dressing, and also appeared on screen as an EEG technician.
 My sister Laurie Collins provided some invaluable help with set dressing.

 Resting Potential was shot over 12 days in August 2018, and two days in March, 2019.
 Temperatures ranged from 40 degrees on the first day of pre-production, to -37 with windchill during the March shoot.
 Another former student Danielle Austin took over Morgan’s place as A.C. for the March shoot because Morgan was back in classes.

 The intention was to edit the film in the spring/summer of 2019 and get it out into the world that fall, but real life intruded.
-My editor (and spouse) Wanda Schmöckel and I both had parents whose health began to fail, and when COVID-19 happened, things slowed down even more.
-It wasn’t until mid-2022 that we were able to do anything like full-time work on the film.
+My editor (and spouse) Wanda Schmöckel and I both had parents whose health began to fail in the summer of 2019, and when COVID-19 happened, things slowed down even more.
+It wasn’t until mid-2022 that we were able to return to anything like full-time work on the film.

-We finally got to picture lock in the fall of 2022, and David Roman began sound design work at his Roman Empire Studios.
+We finally got to picture lock in the fall of 2022, and David Roman began sound design work at Roman Empire Studios.
 David hired a couple former students I’d worked with at the U of R: Kyle Parkinson and Laura Psotka.
-Kyle and Laura have subsequently taken the reins at Roman Empire Studios, and David joined the Faculty of MAP at the University of Regina.
+Kyle and Laura have subsequently taken the reins at Roman Empire Studios, and David became a colleague in the Faculty of MAP at the University of Regina.

 Despite its chapterized form, I consider Resting Potential to be a feature film.
 It’s definitely not a web-series.